The Music Department is the country’s most important scientific centre for the preservation of musical documents. Its collection consists of:

 Every year, Marie Cornaz, the curator of the Music Department, teaches “Patrimoine musical belge” at Université libre de Bruxelles (Brussels University).

-The Music Department organises noon concerts, which highlight repertoire from the Royal Library’s music collection.
-A journey to the very heart of the scores held by the Library.
-Concerts are held in the Arthur De Greef Auditorium (capacity 134) or in the circular hall, the Rotunda, at the Palace of Charles of Lorraine.
+The Music Department organises noon concerts, which highlights the repertoire of KBR’s music collection.
+It’s a unique journey to the very heart of the scores held by KBR.
+Concerts are held in the Arthur De Greef Auditorium.View all events